-Coming to SCTCC has a lot of benefits: shorter time in school, small classes, involved instructors, and it's less expensive than a four-year.
+Coming to SCTCC has a lot of benefits: less time in school, small classes, involved instructors, and it's less expensive than a four-year.
 But did you know that graduates from our programs can jump into jobs that pay really well?

 Here are ten programs at SCTCC that have high-paying careers after you graduate.